 Ilse Strauß: recorder

 Wolfgang Praxmarer: lute, baroque guitar

-In 2014, Ilse Strauß and Wolfgang Praxmarer founded the Ensemble rosarum flores, which specialises in cultivating Early Music in Tyrol.
-Therefore they work together with different museums and musical collections to find out rare treasures.
-During the last four years they performed special programms for exhibitions, sometimes in combination of visual arts and music.
-They work together with actors and speakers for giving a view to the intense relationship between literature, history and music of different times.
+In 2014, Ilse Strauß and Wolfgang Praxmarer founded the ensemble Rosarum Flores, which specialises in cultivating Early Music in Tyrol.
+Therefore, they work together with different museums and musical collections to find out rare treasures.
+During the last years they performed special programmes for exhibitions, sometimes in combination of visual arts and music.
+They work together with actors and speakers for giving a view to the intense relationship between literature, history, and music of different times.
 They are often invited for children-projects to impart the knowledge about ancient music.
-The ensemble, which performs with variable instrumentation – from duets to renaissance consorts – played at the Festival Espazos Sonoros in Spain and at the Innsbruck Festival of Early Music, among others.
+The ensemble, which performs with variable instrumentation – from duets to renaissance consorts and baroque ensembles – played at the Festival Espazos Sonoros in Spain and at the Innsbruck Festival of Early Music, among others.